Tknika/iombian-button-handler/README.md

 - Long click (more than 1 sec): "long_click"
 - Long long click (more than 5 secs): "long_long_click"

-Any ZeroMQ subscriber can listen to those events and act acordingly.
+Any ZeroMQ subscriber can listen to those events and act accordingly.

 ## Installation